Maria Sibylla Merian: Research in Suriname

 A significant number of Merian's paintings combining a plant, caterpillar and butterfly are simply decorative, and make no attempt to describe the life cycle.
 For instance, the Gulf fritillary is shown with a vanilla plant, an orchid from the Americas, which is definitely not the host plant, and with the caterpillar of some other species.
 This problem recurs in many of her illustrations.
-An attempt to identify the insects and plants in a recent facsimile edition of her Suriname book was able to determine a number of species, although Merien usually gets the food plants wrong, makes numerous mistakes in depicting the morphology, and usually pairs the wrong species of caterpillar with its imago.
+An attempt to identify the insects and plants in a recent facsimile edition of her Suriname book was able to determine a number of species, although Merian usually gets the food plants wrong, makes numerous mistakes in depicting the morphology, and usually pairs the wrong species of caterpillar with its imago.
 Her drawings are part of the scientific exploration by Europeans.
 Early taxonomy of tropical plants relied on images or specimens.
 Following her return to Amsterdam the images she had made were used by Carl Linnaeus and others to identify one hundred or so new species.
 At the time there was no standardised scientific terminology to name plants and animals, so Merian used common everyday European words to describe Surinam's animals, such as silkworm or wasp.
 As such, she referred to butterflies as "summer birds".
 Linnaeus used Merian's drawings to describe 56 animals and 39 plants from Suriname, including the tarantula, in 1735 and 1753.
 In reference to her research, Linnaeus abbreviated her name into Mer.surin. for animals from Surinam, and Mer.eur. for European insects.

 Merian was the first European woman to independently go on a scientific expedition in South America.
 In the 19th century Ida Pfeiffer, Alexine Tinne, Florence Baker, Mary French Sheldon, Mary Henrietta Kingsley and Marianne North followed in her footsteps and explored the natural world of Africa.
 Margaret Fountaine studied butterflies on five continents.
 Merian's scientific expedition of Surinam predated Alexander von Humboldt's famous South America expedition by 100 years, and that of Princess Theresa of Bavaria by 200 years.
 Merian's publication on her expedition was later identified as a key exponent of illustrated geographical publications originating in Holland in the late 17th century, which marketed an exotic but accessible New World to Europeans.